 - Spheres of influence (Meridian Agriculture – Ben Reeve)

-- Business and succession planning (Rural Financial Counselling Service Far North Queensland and DAF)
+- Business planning (Rural Financial Counselling Service Far North Queensland and DAF)

 - Governance (Engage and Create – Julia Spicer)